-Did you just buy a brand-new car, truck, SUV, motorcycle, or personal watercraft that turned out to be a lemon?
-Technically speaking, a "lemon" vehicle is one with defects or nonconformities that have not been repaired despite the manufacturer having been provided with a reasonable number of attempts to do so.
+Did you just buy a brand-new car, truck, SUV, motorcycle or personal watercraft that turned out to be a “lemon”?
+Technically speaking, a "lemon" vehicle is one with defects or nonconformities that has not been repaired despite the manufacturer having been provided with a reasonable number of attempts to do so.
 Non-technically speaking, that means you have made a major purchase and now have a financial and likely emotional disaster on your hands.

 Louisiana Lemon Law Info:

 There is, however, a way out of this situation, because the State of Louisiana has enacted a Lemon Law to supplement the consumer protections afforded by federal law.
 The Louisiana Lemon Law covers all "personal use" motor vehicles that weigh less than 10,000 pounds.
-The Louisiana Lemon Law provides that the owner or lessee of a motor vehicle may seek a refund or replacement vehicle if the manufacturer fails to repair nonconformities in the vehicle that substantially impair the vehicle’s use, value, or safety.
-Moreover, the Louisiana Lemon Law makes clear that the owner or lessee of these personal use motor vehicles must only provide the manufacturer with a reasonable number of attempts to repair.
-According to the plain language of the law, a consumer must only give the manufacturer four (4) times or forty-five (45) days to repair these nonconformities for the motor vehicle to be considered a lemon.
-Some examples of motor vehicles that are covered by the Louisiana Lemon Law include:
+The law provides that the owner or lessee of a motor vehicle may seek a refund or replacement vehicle if the manufacturer fails to repair nonconformities in the vehicle that substantially impair the vehicle’s use, value or safety.
+Moreover, the owner or lessee of these personal use motor vehicles must only provide the manufacturer with a reasonable number of attempts to repair.
+According to the plain language of the law, a consumer must only give the manufacturer four (4) times or forty-five (45) days to repair these nonconformities for the motor vehicle to be considered a “lemon”.
+Some examples of motor vehicles that are covered by the Lemon Law in Louisiana include:

 - All passenger cars, vans, trucks, motorcycles, vans, and SUV’s purchased in the State of Louisiana that weigh less than 10,000 pounds.

 - Personal Watercraft and ATV’s that weigh less than 10,000 pounds.